 Sometimes one of the hardest aspects of learning French isn’t remembering the right words to use – it’s remembering how to pronounce those words correctly.

 As we discussed last month, it’s understandable that non-native speakers have difficulties with pronunciation.
 The French language is full of silent endings, liaisons, and unfamiliar accents.
-Your lips, mouth and tongue have to move differently to pronounce these words as French natives do.
+Your lips, mouth and tongue have to move differently to pronounce these words, as French natives do.
 And you have to learn to hear it when you’re not pronouncing a word properly.

 Why French Vowels Seem So Hard